 What You Should Expect In The 2nd Trimester

-Spending money, decorating your babies room, spending money, being on the back-foot in all arguments and spending money.
+Spending money, decorating your baby’s room, spending money, being on the back foot in all arguments, and spending money.

 You may notice things being moved about and put into storage for no obvious reason.
 It makes sense to them, and if you need to question a choice, tread very carefully!

 Your baby will make themselves well known during the 2nd trimester!
-Your partner may get butterfly-like flutters from her womb, this is your baby saying ‘Hi’.
+Your partner may get butterfly-like flutters from her womb, and this is your baby saying ‘Hi.’

-As they get bigger, the movements become more obvious and you can feel movement and kicks though her baby bump!
+As they get bigger, the movements become more obvious, and you can feel movement and kick through her baby bump!

 Do not quote me on that!

 What Is Expected From A Dad In The 2nd Trimester

 Enjoy the 2nd trimester!
 It is by far the easiest, both for the Mother and Father.